hashicorp/consul/website/source/intro/vs/serf.html.markdown

 the performance of Serf over a LAN can be retained while still using it over a WAN for linking together multiple datacenters.

-Consul is also more opinionated in its usage than Serf, enabling Serf to be used in a wider variety of cases.
-Consul also uses a CP architecture, favoring consistency over availability.
+Consul is opinionated in its usage, while Serf is a more flexible and general purpose tool.
+Consul uses a CP architecture, favoring consistency over availability.
 Serf is a AP system, and sacrifices consistency for availability.
 This means Consul cannot operate if the central servers cannot form a quorum, while Serf will continue to function under almost all circumstances.